-The storied and rich 50-year history of the Pound Ridge Tennis Club started with the great generosity of our founding members.
+Pound Ridge Tennis Club was founded in 1965 and is member-owned and operated.
+The storied and rich history of our Club started with the great generosity of our founding members.
 In the spring of 1962, Paul and Maisie Kohnstamm made their tennis court on Lower Shad Road available to their neighbors.
 Players swarmed on and off the court every hour, every weekend, spring, summer, and fall, dispatched by Joan Silbersher.
 By the end of two seasons, this produced an effort by Joan to form a small club.
 In April of 1964, twenty-five of the “regulars” met to discuss the creation of The Pound Ridge Tennis Club.
 They reached several points of agreement: the club should be small and simple, non-profit, with top quality clay courts, platform tennis courts, no swimming, and eventually, a small attractive clubhouse.
 A steering committee was formed, chaired by Joan Silbersher. which included Tom Ratliffe, John Kornblith, and Bill McCauley.
 The committee did research, developed plans, gathered estimates, prepared a budget, inspected sites, and enrolled membership support.

 In 1964, the committee filed official incorporation papers with the State of New York – the event to which the Pound Ridge Tennis Club dates its founding.
 That summer, while play continued at the Kohnstamms’, the committee applied to the Pound Ridge Town Board for a permit to base the Club on a parcel on Stone Hill Road, but neighbor opposition forced the committee to abandon the site.
 In the fall, the committee tried again, seeking a permit for the present eight-acre site on Pound Ridge Road at Major Lockwood Lane.
 After many more preparations, public meetings and neighbor objections, in March of 1965 the Club received the first Special Use Permit ever issued in Pound Ridge.